 Scheme of National Bamboo Mission applicable in Mizoram State:- i) Innovative Project: Under the scheme 100% of the project cost is finance by the National Bamboo Mission, Ministry of Agriculture and Cooperation, Government of India.
-The Nodal Agency of the State is Mizoram State Bamboo Mission, Department of Forest, Government of Mizoram.
+The Nodal Agency of the

+State is Mizoram State Bamboo Mission, Department of Forest,

+Government of Mizoram.

-MUDRA Bank Scheme: This is the newly introduced scheme by Government of India.
-As such, all the Nationalized Banks are the Nodal Agencies of the Scheme in Mizoram.
+MUDRA Bank Scheme: This is the newly introduced scheme by

+Government of India.
+As such, all the Nationalized Banks are the Nodal funding to the non corporate small business sector emphasizing that government wants youth to be job creators and not job seekers.